MonikaVera/memo_react/README.md

 # Echoes of Memory

 ## Description
-Echoes of Memory is a web-based memory game designed to enhance memory skills.
-The game involves flipping over pairs of cards, with the objective to find all matching pairs.
-Users need to register with their email, username, and password before playing.

-The game offers:
+The Echoes of Memory frontend is a dynamic, user-friendly web application built using React.
+It provides a interface for playing a memory game, allowing users to flip cards and find matching pairs.
+The application supports both single-player and multiplayer modes, and includes features such as user registration, game statistics, and rankings.

+## Key features

+- User Authentication: Allows users to register and sign in using their email, username, and password.
-- **Single-player mode:** 6 difficulty levels with different time limits.
+- Single-player Mode: Offers six different difficulty levels with varying time limits.
-- **Multiplayer mode:** 3 difficulty levels, where players take turns and the one with more matched pairs wins.

-Players can also view their game statistics and rankings.
+- Multiplayer Mode: Supports turn-based gameplay, with players competing to find the most pairs.
+- Statistics and Rankings: Displays detailed statistics for single-player games and leaderboards for multiplayer games.

 ## Application Structure